Holy See–Soviet Union relations: Paul VI

-John Paul II and Soviet collapse: 1978 to 1991
+John Paul II and Soviet collapse (1978–1991)

-John Paul II has long been credited with being instrumental in bringing down communism in Catholic Eastern Europe by being the spiritual inspiration behind its downfall and a catalyst for a peaceful revolution in Poland.
+Pope John Paul II has long been credited with being instrumental in bringing down communism in Catholic Eastern Europe by being the spiritual inspiration behind its downfall and a catalyst for a peaceful revolution in Poland.
 In February 2004, the Pope was even nominated for a Nobel Peace Prize to honor his life's work in opposing communism and in helping to reshape the world after the collapse of the Soviet Union.
 However, there has been much debate among historians on the realistic significance of John Paul II's opposition to communism in the Soviet regime's eventual fall.
 While most scholars agree that his intervention was influential in ending the Polish Communist Party's rule, there is much disagreement about his role in the collapse of the Soviet Union.
 Historians differ also in their opinions on the significance of the influence of John Paul II, as opposed to that of other economic and political factors.
 Thus, it is necessary to investigate the relative importance of John Paul II's role in the collapse of Eastern European communism by analyzing the historical events from his election to the papacy in 1978 to the collapse of the Soviet Union in 1991.

 On October 16, 1978, Karol Wojtyla was elected to the papacy.
 As the first-ever Polish pope and the first non-Italian to be elected to the papacy in over four centuries, his election came as somewhat of a surprise to many Catholic scholars worldwide.
 Wojtyla chose to take the name John Paul II, after his predecessor, John Paul I, who was pope for barely a month before his death on September 28, 1978.
 Religious and political leaders alike wondered what it would mean for a citizen of a communist country to become pope.
 Poles, on the other hand, rejoiced at the news.

 Having lived under both the Nazi and the Soviet regimes, the new pope was unwavering in his opposition to both fascism and communism.
 While the Vatican had always officially opposed communism because of its atheism, Pope John Paul II lost no time in making his theological opposition into an active policy of confrontation.
 In his first encyclical, he pinpointed religious freedom as the paramount human right and argued that it was the duty of the Church to protect that right.
 Simultaneously, he rejected the general Cold War diplomacy of appeasement by removing or demoting Church leaders who had enacted the policy of Ostpolitik, or quiet negotiation with communist leaders.
 Pope John Paul II publicly criticized communism.